An algorithmic approach to direct spline products: procedures and computational aspects

 \section{Acknowledgments}

 This work has been supported by the MUR Excellence Department Project MatMod@TOV (CUP E83C23000330006) awarded to the Department of Mathematics of the University of Rome Tor Vergata.
 The authors are members of \textit{Gruppo Nazionale per il Calcolo Scientifico} of the Italian \textit{Istituto Nazionale di Alta Matematica “Francesco Severi”} (GNCS-INdAM).
-The INdAM support through GNCS-2025 annual projects is gratefully acknowledged.
+The INdAM support through GNCS-2026 annual project (CUP E53C25002010001) is gratefully acknowledged.